TECCP/RuO2/README.md

 - [codes]: The codes for the HF approach.
 - [example]: The result of the AFM HF, with U = 1.7 eV and J = 0.2 eV.

-The [arxiv] directory contains the main script and the figures for the arXiv.
+The [arxiv] directory contains the main script and the figures for arXiv:1902.04436.